MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/audio-customization-overview.md

 In order to fully understand how you can control sound with Audio Zones, it's useful to be familiar with a few audio terms that we use for Mesh spatial audio.

+### attenuation

-**attenuation**: a decrease in the intensity of certain elements of a sound.
+A decrease in the intensity of certain elements of a sound.
 For our purposes, that means a lowering of volume, a lessening of reverb, or a lessening of high frequencies (["low pass"](https://en.wikipedia.org/wiki/Low-pass_filter)).
 The names of the prefabs indicate which elements of the sound they're affecting.

 ![______](../../../media/enhance-your-environment/audio-zones/070-attenuation-filters.png)